Teu2/Face-Recognition-App/README.md

-# Clarifai face detection model
+# Clarifai Face Detection Model

 This project was created implementing the face detection model trained by Clarifai using React.
 API keys are not included in this repository.